yoannportugal/Unifipi/README.md

     "ubiquiti";
 ````

+Check if it works with log
+`sudo cat /var/log/unattended-upgrades/unattended-upgrades.log`

 #### Now verify that both of them work independently:

 Connecting to the DNS server should blackhole common tracking domains such as google-analytics.com while allowing google.com)